felixvanmill/ThuisBezorgdMini/README.md

   ```
 4. ALL Endpoints can be accessed, downloaded , tested from the datadump out of Postman.
 Find the the PostmanDump in the root folder.

-## In case no Postman: API Endpoints
+## In case no Postman: Some of the API Endpoints

 ### Authentication